aitorbernis/PUBLIC-CHESS/README.txt

 The board top left corner is at (1,1) and the bottom right corner is in (8,8).

-So if cCanvas is 6, cBoard will be 5, and cCanvas = 0 will be outside the cBoard limits.
+So if cCanvas is 6, cBoard will be 5, and if cCanvas = 0, cBoard will be outside it's scan limits.

 [0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 [0, 1, 1, 1, 1, 1, 1, 1, 1, 0]